evanbowman/eb-java/README.md

 Some of the source code in the project may appear overcomplicated, delicate... a house of cards waiting to collapse.
 I wanted to develop an implementation that can run directly from the classfile data, to minimize extra memory usage.
 Doing so complicated the implementation in several ways.

 By default, the virtual machine uses 256kb of RAM for its heap, and a bit more memory for the operand stack.

+I have not finished this project yet, but eb-java does currently implement almost all of the Java instruction set (I'm still working on invokedynamic :)), and I've written a number of unit tests.